NLnetLabs/unbound-manual/source/getting-started/installation.rst

 Installation
 ============

-To install your own copy of Unbound you have two options: Using the version provided by your package manager, or downloading the source and building it yourself.
+To install your own copy of Unbound you have two options: Use the version provided by your package manager, or download the source and building it yourself.

 Installing via the package manager is the easiest option, and on most systems even trivial.
-The downside is the distributed version can be outdated for some systems or not have all the compile-time options included that you want.
+The downside is the distributed version can be outdated for some distributions or not have all the compile-time options included that you want.
 Building and compiling Unbound yourself ensures that you have the latest version and all the compile-time options you desire.